contexthubhq/contexthub/README.md

 ### Features

-- Simple to try: Just run `docker-compose up`, connect your warehouse in the UI and you have an MCP server running that AI assistants can use.
+- **Simple to try:** Just run `docker-compose up`, connect your warehouse in the UI and you have an MCP server running that AI assistants can use.
-- Add **context** to your data: Add contextual information to your tables and columns, define metrics and concepts, and expose them to the AI assistants via the MCPs.
+- **Add context to your data:** Add contextual information to your tables and columns, define metrics and concepts, and expose them to the AI assistants via the MCPs.
-- Generate context automatically: Develop your own agents or use our pre-built ones to generate context from your documentation, code or any other sources.
+- **Generate context automatically:** Develop your own agents or use our pre-built ones to generate context from your documentation, code or any other sources.
-- Production ready authentication: we support 3rd party OAuth providers so you can control access to the MCP
+- **Production ready auth:** we support 3rd party OAuth providers so you can control access to the MCP.

 ## Quick start